 A cohort-based series for Program Officers

 What does it take for a nonprofit to move from surviving to thriving?
-And what kind of support can funders provide to meaningfully shift the trajectory of an organization?
+How will nonprofits respond to the impact of COVID-19?
+What kind of support can funders provide to meaningfully shift the trajectory of an organization?

 Upon completing this series, participants will be better able to: